 Additive Manufacturing is applied in a wide range of application in aviation industry

-High tech and high value materials paired with complex shapes to realize
+High tech and high-value materials paired with complex shapes to realise

 Weight savings are impacting significantly the business case over the

 entire life cycle of a plane.
 Further, the Buy2Fly ratio can be reduced

 The big players like BOEING, Airbus and Lockheed Martin have identified

 these potentials already years ago.
 But now the time has come that AM can be applied for production.